 Top 10 things to do with the kids this bank holiday

-This year's first May bank holiday falls on Monday May 5 2014 and, as always, we've got some fail-safe family-friendly ideas to keep the kids happy over the long weekend.
+This year's August bank holiday falls on Monday August 25 2014 and, as always, we've got some fail-safe family-friendly ideas to keep the kids happy over the long weekend.
 Forget staying at home in front of the television, London's got a lot to offer the little ones over the bank holiday weekend.

 Keep the kids entertained all weekend long

 A walking tour for 'Harry Potter' fans, exploring film locations and inspirations for the books, with props and trivia.
 Ten per cent of donations go to charity.
 Group sizes are kept small so booking is essential.
 And you need a travel card as a short tube is involved.